lindenb/jvarkit/docs/MakeMiniBam.md

 ```
 Usage: mkminibam [options] Files
   Options:
-    -B, --bed
-      Use the intervals from this BED file.
     --bnd
       [20190427]When reading VCF file, don't get the mate position for the
       structural BND variants.
       Default: false
     -b, --bounds, --edge
-      [20190427] If `b` is greater than 0 and the genomic object has a length
+      [20190427] If `b` is greater than 0 and the user interval has a length
       greater than `b` then consider the edges of the object as two positions.
       the idea is to just save the boundaries of a large deletion.
 A distance
-      specified as a positive integer.Comma are removed.
+      specified as a positive integer.Commas are removed.
 The following
       suffixes are interpreted : b,bp,k,kb,m,mb
       Default: -1
     -C, --comment